emmercm/www/src/blog/investigating-locks-in-mysql.md

 Locking is an important part of an ACID-compliant database, but excessive locks can lead to performance degradation.
 Here are some strategies for investigating locks.

 A major cause of [long-running queries](/blog/finding-long-running-queries-in-mysql) that might lead to timeouts or other issues are various types of locks.
 After finding that you have a large number of threads, or threads that are lasting longer than expected, the next thing to investigate is locks.

+## A crash course on locks

+MySQL (and most relational databases) have a few different types of locks to limit concurrent access from different sessions, protecting schema and data integrity.
+In MySQL, specifically:

+- **Table locks** on either base tables or views limit what sessions can read from or write to the table.
+If a table has a _read_ lock then no session can write to the table until the lock is released, but any session can read the table.
+If a table has a _write_ lock then only the session holding the lock can read from or write to the table.
+- **Row locks** on individual rows limit what sessions can read or update those rows.
+- **Metadata locks** on objects (schemas, tables, triggers, etc.) limit what sessions can alter the metadata of the database object.

+This is not an exhaustive list, but it gives us enough information for the sections below.

 ## InnoDB table and row locks